Adam-/runelite-plugins/README.md

 - level ups
 - quests
 - collection log slot (requires game chat notification messages)
-- achievement diaries
+- achievement diaries (per tier, not per task)
+- combat achievements (per task, not per tier)
 - dying "on my hcim" (plays for any account type)

 and 'public' chat messages for each of the above (that only you can see)

 ### Planned / Work In Progress expansions
-- combat achievements (per task, not per tier)
+- none

 ### Potential future expansions
 - clue scroll completion